KaneWorth/Landing-Page-Project/README.md

 So much so, I actually went on to re-design all of my personal projects outside of the course using the flex box method and made them look good.

 The page is not responsive for smaller screens, but that is okay, the purpose was to simply make it look like the image they provided us with.
-Functionality was not part of the project.
+Functionality and responsiveness was not part of the project.
+It is simply a template.

 Credits to the odin project.
 Link to the exact project can be found here: https://www.theodinproject.com/lessons/foundations-landing-page#setting-up-your-projects-github-repository